axelarnetwork/amplifier-advisory-committee/src/chains/soroban/Soroban Report.md

 #### **Consensus and Validation Model**

-Stellar’s **unique consensus mechanism** allows each node to select a trusted set of validators (**quorum slices**) to determine transaction validity.
-This **decentralized voting process** ensures fast finality while maintaining security.
+Stellar's conensus mechanism implements the notion of federated Byzantine Agreement (FBA).
+In FBA, each participant locally decides a set of participants (**quorum slice**) that it considers important, or trusted, and finalizes a transaction based on the agreement of the majority of the quorum slice.
+As a transaction gets finalized across different quorum slices, eventually the entire network deems it finalized, enabling a **decentralized voting process** that ensures fast finality while maintaining security.
+In this manner, the SCP enables decentralized control via flexible trust assumptions, which can be rooted in real-world interactions between the participants of the system, while also offering low latency and asymptotic security.

 There are **three types of Stellar Nodes**:

 * **Basic Validators** – Submit and validate transactions but do not publish historical data.
 * **Full Validators** – Submit transactions and store **historical snapshots of the ledger**.